We use some essential cookies to make this website work.

 First published during the 2010 to 2015 Conservative and Liberal Democrat coalition government

-Prime Minister David Cameron updated Parliament on the situation in Libya and the UK Government response.
+Prime Minister David Cameron has spoken about the current situation in Libya and the international community's response.

-From the Prime Minister's spokesperson on: Libya.
+From the Prime Minister's spokesperson on Libya.

-Prime Minister David Cameron has spoken to the King of Bahrain following protests in the country.
+Prime Minister David Cameron has personally called on the King of Bahrain to end the violent suppression of street protests in the Gulf state.

 Don’t include personal or financial information like your National Insurance number or credit card details.

 To help us improve GOV.UK, we’d like to know more about your visit today.
-Please fill in this survey (opens in a new tab).
+Please fill in this survey (opens in a new tab and requires JavaScript).